 - A great way to get tweens or teenagers involved and actually talking to you is to let them help map out your Subway rides!
 They love the challenge, and it gives them an opportunity to lead, when usually the adults do all the leading!

 - There can be lots of steps going into and out of Subway stations.
 Upside: you are working off that delicious bagel and cream cheese, so carry on soldier!

-Enjoy those hours ( and money) you save by riding the Subway!!!!
+Now that you know how to ride the NYC Subway, Enjoy those hours ( and money) you save by riding the Subway!!!!

 Tags: Business Travel | MTA | New York | New York City | NYC | NYC Subway | NYC Subway Map App | Subway | Travel with Kids